Soleone/questing/README.markdown

 # Hacker Game (codename)

+A game framework to build extensible player interactions.

+## Fundamentals

+- Actions take a Game as arguments (to be able to act on anything) and return a Reaction

 ## Features

-- [x] targetting (location to move, item from inventory to combine with location item)
+- [x] Targetting (location to move, item from inventory to combine with location item)
-- [x] moving between locations
+- [x] Moving between locations
-- [x] item state
+- [x] Item state

 ## TODO

-- [ ] immediately show adjacent locations when looking around
+- [ ] Immediately show adjacent locations when looking around
-- [ ] select property and open it
+- [ ] Select property and open it
-- [ ] pick up items
+- [ ] Pick up items
-- [ ] focussing items
+- [ ] Focussing items
-- [ ] readable Pages and Books
+- [ ] Readable Pages and Books
-- [ ] look around
+- [ ] Look around
   - location
   - description
   - adjacent locations
   - items
-- [ ] openable containers that have their items hidden otherwise
+- [ ] Openable containers that have their items hidden otherwise

-## Rules

-- Actions take a Game as arguments (to be able to act on anything) and return a Reaction
+- [ ] Turn into visual Remix app
+- [ ] Tests